-The man in front of Finn leaned even close to him.
+The man in front of Finn leaned closer to him.
 “Fuck you!”

 Finn grabbed the man’s wrist, closing his fingers around it in a crushing grip and driving his thumb into the pressure point on the underside.

 Finn saw the hit coming.
-He ducked to the side and pushed the man on the back, adding his strength to the speed his attacker had gained and pushing him to the ground.
+He ducked to the side and pushed the man on the back, adding his strength to the speed his attacker had gained, driving him to the ground.
 The guy fell hard, cracking his nose on the floor, blood instantly leaking from it.

 Sensing he’d taken the fight out of both of them, Finn checked his surroundings to see if anyone else was getting ideas of jumping in.
 All the nearby men seemed content to point and stare.
 One hollered, “To the victor, goes the spoils!”